UNIST-LOFT/GreyboxAPR/README_ASE24_detailed.md

 # cd experiments/<tool>
 # python3 search.py <# of CPU>
 ```
-This will run the original order from the original tools once, followed by the SeAPR algorithm once.
+This will run the original order from the original tools once.
-Then, the Casino algorithm and the GenProg algorithm will be performed 10 times each.
+Then, the Gresino, Casino and the GenProg algorithm will be performed 10 times each.

 The results will be stored in `experiments/<tool>/result`.